In this article:

 1. Add the zeolite powder to the distilled water and stir thoroughly until the powder is well distributed.

-2. Add the apple cider vinegar and the active microorganisms and mix the solution carefully.
+2. Add the apple cider vinegar and Active Microorganisms and gently mix the solution.

-3. Optional: Add a few drops of lavender essential oil to give the spray a pleasant fragrance.
+3. Optional: Add a few drops of essential lavender oil to give the spray a pleasant scent.

 Application:

-Shake well before use and spray onto clean, dry fur.
+Shake well before use and spray on a clean, dry coat.
 Gently massage in and wipe off with a soft cloth if necessary.

 Ingredients: